animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="partitioned-region">Partitioned Region

 The Spring Data for GemFire XML namespace also supports `PARTITION` Regions.

-To quote the GemFire docs:

-"A partitioned region is a region where data is divided between peer servers hosting the region so that each peer stores a subset of the data.
+A partitioned region is a region where data is divided between peer servers hosting the region so that each peer stores a subset of the data.
 When using a partitioned region, applications are presented with a logical view of the region that looks like a single map containing all